Kavak, Samsun

-Kavak is a district of Samsun Province of Turkey.
+Kavak is a municipality and district of Samsun Province, Turkey.
+Its area is 697 km2, and its population is 22,747 (2022).
 Kavak is located 51 km away from Samsun.
 It has 600 m height from the sea level.
-The mayor is Ibrahim Saricaoglu (AKP).
+The mayor is Şerif Ün (YRP).

 Kavak is located on the Samsun-Ankara highway, which brings it economical and social advantages.
 The most important source of income for Kavak is chicken farms.
-The famous Turkish wrestler, Yasar Dogu was born in Kavak, Emirli village.

-One of the most famous citizens is Ali KIVRAK (Bey) (1898-1981).
-He participated in almost all Turkish Independence Wars as an infantry soldier.
-Cukurbuk village, especially Cote district, is popular with its nice agricultural products, like apple, cherry and corn.
-Cote district also has many chicken farms.
-KIVRAK family is the founder of Cote district.
-Mustafa KIVRAK and Fikret KIVRAK are the most popular chicken farm owners.
-Ismet KIVRAK who was retired from Turkish Air Force was also born in Cote district.
-Yaşar Doğu - Olympic gold medalist sports wrestler was born here.
+Yaşar Doğu - Olympic gold medalist sports wrestler was born in Kavak district.

+Composition

+There are 91 neighbourhoods in Kavak District: